erri120/lotus/README.md

 **Read the [Important Mods you should know about](#important-mods-you-should-know-about) sections first**

 If you want to add more mods to this setup than I'm glad you have found your way here.
 Do note that adding mods to any Modlist, not marked as **modular** or **expandable**, requires decent enough knowledge about modding and working with tools like [xEdit](https://github.com/TES5Edit/TES5Edit), [zEdit](https://github.com/z-edit/zedit) and [Mator Smash](https://www.nexusmods.com/skyrim/mods/90987).

+### Textures

+Probably the most easiest type of mods you can add to any setup.
+The only thing you need to look out for are LODs.

 ### Outfits